 Both Italy and Britain colonized Eritrea.
 In 1952, the United Nations federated Ethiopia and Eritrea, but Ethiopia overruled the federal arrangement and annexed Eritrea as its province.
 This annexation led to years of liberation wars by Eritreans.
 During this time all the tribes in Eritrea came together to form a formidable front that would liberate the country from the ever fighting Ethiopian ethnic groups.

-The ethnic group is the largest community in Eritrea with constituting 57% of the total population.
+The Biher-Tigrinya ethnic group is the largest community in Eritrea, constituting 57% of the total population.
 It occupies the southern, northern, and central highlands of Maakel and Debub and practices farming.
-The community practices Christianity primarily the Coptic, Catholicism, and Protestantism.
+The community practices Christianity primarily the Coptic, Catholic, and Protestant branches.
 A small proportion of the group practices the Islam religion.
 They speak Tigrinya language.

-The ethnic group is the second largest population in Eritrea constituting 28% of the total population.
+The Tigre ethnic group is the second largest population in Eritrea constituting 28% of the total population.
 They occupy the vast areas from the western lowlands, northern mountains, to the coastal plains of Eritrea.
 They are similar to the Tigrinya community sharing both Islamic and Christianity.
-Their culture includes of legendary war crimes, riddles, folklores, shamanisms, evils spirits, and they do not attend hospitals.

 The ethnic minority group of Saho makes up 4% of the total population in Eritrea.
 The group occupies the southeastern slopes of the highlands to the coastal plains of Foro and the hinterland south of Massawa.
 Like their counterparts, the Tigrinya and Tiger, they also practice Islamic and Christianity and are small scale farmers with much emphasis on bee-keeping.
 Their culture is embodied in the community work where a village has around 200 homes that are well built and have a clean environment.